University of Greifswald

-The Hauptgebäude (main building) was constructed between 1747 and 1750.
-Today it houses the rector's office and some parts of the university administration as well as a baroque assembly hall.

-Greifswald's red town hall, the seat of the lord mayor, is situated in the historic city centre.
-As Greifswald is a small, coastal student town, the relationship between the university and the town has mostly been close.
-For instance, it was Heinrich Rubenow, then lord mayor of the city, who pushed for the establishment of a university in his town, and who became the university's first rector in the year 1456.

-The University of Greifswald (/de/; Universität Greifswald), formerly known as Ernst-Moritz-Arndt University of Greifswald, is a public research university located in Greifswald, Germany, in the state of Mecklenburg-Western Pomerania.
+The University of Greifswald (/de/; Universität Greifswald), formerly known as Ernst-Moritz-Arndt University of Greifswald, is a public research university located in Greifswald, Germany, in the state of Mecklenburg-Vorpommern.

-Founded in 1456, it is one of the oldest universities in Europe, with generations of notable alumni and staff having studied or worked in Greifswald.
-As the fourth oldest university in present Germany, it was temporarily also the oldest university of the Kingdoms of Sweden (1648–1815) and Prussia (1815–1945), respectively.
-Approximately two-thirds of the 10,179 students are from outside the state, including international students from 90 countries all over the world.
+Founded in 1456, it is the fourth oldest university in Germany and one of the oldest universities in Europe, with generations of notable alumni and staff having studied or worked in Greifswald.
+Approximately two-thirds of the 10,179 students are from outside Mecklenburg–Vorpommern, including international students from 90 countries.